xiaolaba/Ubuntu_mplayer_PNG-read-error/README.md

 # Ubuntu_mplayer_PNG-read-error
-when it is the first time seeing the error
+when it is the first time seeing the error with start mplayer,

     "Error in skin config file at line 6: PNG read error in /usr/share/mplayer/skins/default/main".